 - Glen Road

-An operations notice must be completed and returned to the Design, Conservation and Sustainable Development team (free of charge) before any work can start in AAI, including:
+You must complete and return an operations notice (free of charge) to our Design, Conservation and Sustainable Development team and the York Archaeological Trust (YAT) before any work can start in an AAI, including:

 - disturbance of ground